dest-3/dest-3.github.io/_posts/2022-10-21-Using-CodeQL-To-Detect-UAFs.md

 title: "Using CodeQL to detect Use After Free (UAFs)"
 date: 2022-10-21
 tags: [posts]
-excerpt: "A codeql query to detect Use After Free (UAF)"
+excerpt: "A codeql query to detect Use After Free (UAF) for C and C++ code"
 ---

 Introduction